 Branford 1644 – 2019

-Branford is celebrating its 375th anniversary in 2019 and the Blackstone Library has collaborated with the 375th Committee to provide fun and interesting facts about Branford every Friday throughout the year.
+Branford celebrated its 375th anniversary in 2019 and the Blackstone Library collaborated with the 375th Committee to provide fun and interesting facts about Branford every Friday throughout the year.
 Listed below you will find additional information and links about each of these places, people and facts.
 The library is indebted to Jane Peterson Bouley, Branford Town Historian, who provided the majority of the articles and information for our Friday Fun Facts.
 We would also like to thank the Branford Historical Society for the use of their photographs.

+A special poster was designed for this anniversary, highlighting the various neighborhoods that make up Branford.
 To view the drawings and descriptions from the Branford 375 print, please click here.

 The Hindenburg flew over Branford on the day it went down.
 Pictured below is a photograph taken of the airship.
 National Public Radio provides an interesting history of the airship, which you can read here.